BenHanson52/TurnFinder/README.md

   while admins have access to additional controls.
 Uploaded images are compressed in the browser before being sent to the backend.
   The backend stores pin and user data in MariaDB and serves updates to connected clients through WebSockets.

-User Roles
+User Roles <br>

 Author

-  Create an account
+'''Create an account
-  Log in
+'''Log in
-  Create pins
+'''Create pins
-  Edit/delete their own pins
+'''Edit/delete their own pins

 Admin

-  All author permissions
+'''All author permissions
-  View the admin panel
+'''View the admin panel
-  View user information
+'''View user information
-  Edit/delete any pin
+'''Edit/delete any pin
-  Local Development
+'''Local Development
 This project has a development mode for local testing.

 Typical local setup